 Leone Centre Glossary

-Somatic Awareness in EMDR
+What is Somatic Awareness in EMDR?

 Somatic Awareness